whisperity/envprobe/docs/reference/envprobe/shell/index.rst

 Shell interface
 ===============

-The ``envprobe.shell`` package implements the logic that allows Envprobe to interface with system shells.
+The :py:mod:`envprobe.shell` package implements the logic that allows Envprobe to interface with system shells.

 .. currentmodule:: envprobe.shell